TheEdoRan/next-safe-action/packages/website/docs/usage-from-client/hooks/useoptimisticaction.md

 ### Example

-1. Define a new action called `addLikes`, that takes an amount as an argument and returns the updated number of likes:
+1. Define a new action called `addLikes`, that takes an amount as input and returns the updated number of likes:

 ```typescript title=src/app/add-likes-action.ts
 const schema = z.object({